vbmobile/mobile-id-documentation/docs/MigrationGuide/MigrationGuide_Android.md

 ## From 7.1.1 to 7.1.3
 #### Optional Changes
-- If you want to change the default value for the Face Capture timeout, then you need to pass a new value in milliseconds to faceCaptureTimeout in BiometricFaceCaptureParameters.
+- If you want to activate the Face Capture timeout, then you need to pass a value in milliseconds to faceCaptureTimeout in BiometricFaceCaptureParameters.

 ## From 7.1.0 to 7.1.1
 #### Optional Changes